 Bathroom paint finishes need a little more consideration than those chosen for living spaces and bedrooms.
-As a general rule, a modern formulated paint such as acrylic eggshell or satin should suffice, though you can purchase paint finishes that are specially made to resist mould and mildew.
+As a general rule, a modern formulated paint such as acrylic eggshell or satin should suffice, though you can purchase paint finishes that are specially made to resist mold and mildew.

-‘Bathrooms and areas that are exposed to more moisture require a moisture- and mildew-resistant, easy to clean finish,’ says Helen Shaw, director at Benjamin Moore.
+‘Bathrooms and areas that are exposed to more moisture require a moisture- and mildew-resistant, easy to clean finish,’ says Helen Shaw, director at Benjamin Moore (opens in new tab).
 ‘Most manufacturers have specialist products which can cope with these conditions.’

 Below, we explain the best bathroom paint finishes so that you can apply your chosen bathroom paint ideas safe in the knowledge that they will be durable as well as good looking.